 The PPA establishes the Bureau of Public Procurement (BPP).
 It gives it the function and invests it with sufficient powers to regulate and supervise MDA procurement activity for the purpose of ensuring transparency, competitiveness, fairness, accountability and achievement of value for money.
-It also has powers to determine and enforce appropriate thresholds as required by UNCAC^{17.} establishment in advance of conditions for participation, selection and award and their publication.
-The PPA provides for wide and simultaneous distribution of information of opportunities for participation in accordance with article 9(1) of UNCAC, and also provides that criteria for participation, selection and award be based on objective considerations, and be predetermined and published18.
+It also has powers to determine and enforce appropriate thresholds as required by UNCAC17.

+Article 9(1)(a-c) of UNCAC requires the wide distribution of information relating to procurement opportunities allowing prospective bidders sufficient time to prepare and submit bids, and the establishment in advance of conditions for participation, selection and award and their publication.
+The PPA provides for wide and simultaneous distribution of information of opportunities for participation in accordance with article 9(1) of UNCAC, and also provides that criteria for participation, selection and award be based on objective considerations, and be predetermined and published .
 The PPA in section 25 mandates a six weeks period of notification to bidders.
 The Country procurement assessment report 2000 had found that political interference was a major problem for public procurement in Nigeria.
-As a result the PPA sought to limit political control and interference in the procurement.
+As a result the PPA sought to limit political control and interference in the procurement process, by making the tender boards the approval and awarding authority for all procurement.
 However in practice the Executive Council of the Federation still approves contract awards above a stipulated threshold.